 Algorithms for identifying the parents in a Markov blanket are discussed in chapter 20; here we focus on an algorithms that uses least absolute shrinkage and selection operator (LASSO) regression.
 LASSO regression is a type of regression that limits variables that have a statistically significant impact to those that have a large effect size.
 Prior to conducting the regression, we exclude covariates that occur after treatment.
 This step removes covariates in the causal path from treatment to outcome.
 For example, complications of treatment are excluded from the list of independent variables.

 Next, the treatment variable is regressed on independent variables that occur before the treatment—for example, patient demographics, medical history, or comorbidities.
 Parents in the Markov blanket consist of covariates that (a) have a statistically significant impact on the outcome and (b) have an effect size greater than a preset cutoff value.
 A separate regression is done to verify that the covariates in the Markov blanket do not interact with any remaining covariates to have a statistically significant and large effect on treatment (more details on this procedure are presented in chapter 20).
 Once the parents in the Markov blanket of treatment have been identified and verified, remaining covariates are ignored.
-The procedure allows for matching to relevant and ignoring irrelevant covariates.
+The procedure allows for matching to relevant covariates and ignoring irrelevant covariates.
 The percent of overlap is now calculated among a smaller set of covariates and will be higher than when all covariates were balanced.

 [H2] New Synthetic Controls